elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

       service_type: string;   -> Service type of the connector }
   ];
+  checkpoint: {
+    <service_type>: object; -> free-form checkpoint data for the job that can be used to restart the crashed job
+    restart_attempts: number; -> number of times the job was attempted to continue from the checkpoint };
   created_at: date; -> The date/time when the job is created
   deleted_document_count: number; -> Number of documents deleted in the job
   error: string; -> Optional error message